 Another option is having someone co-sign your application.
 When you do that, both applicants become individually responsible for repayment of charges.
 If one doesn’t pay, the other becomes responsible.

 Finally, some credit card users simply become authorized users on another person’s account.
 Just remember, the primary cardholder is always responsible for repayment.

 Credit cards are an essential tool for many Americans, even those who are unemployed.
 By using all possible sources of income or taking a different route altogether, you’ll increase your chances of getting that new piece of plastic.

 If you’re considering adding a new credit card to your wallet, be sure you know where your credit stands first, as this will determine the types of rates you may qualify for.
-You can view two of your credit scores, updated monthly, for free on Credit.com.
+You can view two of your credit scores, updated every 14 days, for free on Credit.com.